-SEO Competitor Analysis: A Step-by-Step Guide to Outranking Your Competition
+SEO Competitor Analysis: Step-by-Step Framework

 Why SEO Competitor Analysis Matters

-How to Identify Your SEO Competitors
+How to Identify Your Real SEO Competitors

 Finding Organic Competitors with Tools